ARCHIE Online Catalog

 Note that the vast majority of the collection is not yet online, and new resources are added to the portal on an ongoing basis.

 Digital Chicago is a collection of more than twenty digital projects about forgotten or at-risk aspects of Chicago’s history and culture.
 This collection was originally developed at Lake Forest College as part of a four-year initiative to involve students and faculty in research into Chicago’s history through innovative digital projects, urban archeological digs, and complementary coursework in various disciplines.

 The electronic Encyclopedia of Chicago, which is built on the printed volume published in 2004, is a comprehensive scholarly collection of entries, essays, maps, images, charts, and special features that covers all aspects of the history of metropolitan Chicago.
 It features maps, photographs, prints, drawings, and other items from the Chicago History Museum’s collection.

 CHM Images is the Museum’s most comprehensive visual resource.
-Search and browse images of over 330,000 images of CHM’s collection.
+Search and browse more than 330,000 images from CHM’s collection.
 License and download high-resolution images for publications, documentaries, home/office décor, websites, social media, and other uses.
 Highlights include:

-- Significant photograph collections including Chicago Daily News, Chicago Sun-Times, Hedrich-Blessing, Raeburn Flerlage, and Vivian Maier
+- Other significant photograph collections including Chicago Daily News, Hedrich-Blessing, Raeburn Flerlage, and Vivian Maier

-- Objects from the Museum Collections, including Art Deco and Modern-style furniture, world-famous designer garments, souvenirs from world’s fairs, and burnt objects from the 1871 Great Chicago Fire
+- Objects from the Museum collections, including Art Deco and modern-style furniture, world-famous designer garments, souvenirs from Chicago’s two world’s fairs, and burnt objects from the 1871 Great Chicago Fire

 - Paintings and drawings, including fashion sketches by Antonio Lopez, portraits of early Chicagoans, and courtroom sketches by Franklin McMahon